JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_seafluxn.rst

 * :code:`CSEA_FLUX` : type of flux computation physics.
 The following options are currently available:

-  * "DIRECT": direct Charnock computation from Louis (1979).
+  * "DIRECT": direct Charnock computation from :cite:t:`louis_parametric_1979`.
 No effect of convection in the the boundary layer on the fluxes formulae.
-  * "ITERAT": iterative method proposed by Fairall et al (1996) from TOGA-COARE experiment, amended by Mondon and Redelsperger (1998) to take into account effect of atmospheric convection on fluxes.
+  * "ITERAT": iterative method proposed by :cite:t:`fairall_bulk_1996` from TOGA-COARE experiment, amended by :cite:t:`mondon_study_1998` to take into account effect of atmospheric convection on fluxes.
-  * "COARE3": the COARE 3.0 iterative method proposed by Fairall et al (2003).
+  * "COARE3": the COARE 3.0 iterative method proposed by :cite:t:`fairall_bulk_2003`.
-  * "ECUME ": iterative method proposed by Fairall et al (1996) from TOGA-COARE experiment, amended by cnrm/memo to take into account effect of atmospheric convection, precipitation and gustiness on fluxes: improvement of surface exchange coefficients representation.
+  * "ECUME ": iterative method proposed by :cite:t:`fairall_bulk_1996` from TOGA-COARE experiment, amended by cnrm/memo to take into account effect of atmospheric convection, precipitation and gustiness on fluxes: improvement of surface exchange coefficients representation.
   * "ECUME6 ": to activate new ecumev6
-  * "WASPV1": iterative bulk algorithm based on Fairall et al (2003) modified to take the wind-sea peak period into account.
+  * "WASPV1": iterative bulk algorithm based on :cite:t:`fairall_bulk_2003` modified to take the wind-sea peak period into account.

 * :code:`LPWG` : correction of fluxes due to gustiness